songweizhi/MetaCHIP/README.md

 + [Get_Homologues](https://github.com/eead-csic-compbio/get_homologues)
 + [Ranger-DTL 1.0](http://compbio.mit.edu/ranger-dtl/)

+Notes:
+---
+1. To get a reliable clusrering results of the input genome bins, their completeness need to be higher than 40%.
+2. You can use GTDB-Tk to get the taxonomy of your input genome bin to further refine the cluster results.

 Prepare input files:
 ---
-1. The only input for MetaCHIP is a folder which holds all input genomes.
+1. The only input for MetaCHIP is a folder which holds the sequence file of a set of genome bins.
-1. You can use GTDB-Tk to get the taxonomy of your genomes t help get a better grouping profile.
 1. Get_Homologues is needed to get the Ortholog groups within your input genomes.

 How to run it:
 ---

-+ All input files need to be placed in working directory!

         # First, get clusters
         $ python Get_clusters.py -i human_gut_bins -x fasta -p human_gut